-The first step is to prepare the floss: cut an 18 to 20 inch piece of floss and separate the individual strands.
-For most smocking, 3 strands are used.
+The first step is to prepare the floss.
+Cut an 18" piece of floss and separate the floss into the individual strands.
+For most smocking 3 strands are used.

 Place the 3 individual strands back together, insert the three strands of floss in the needle – I usually use a number 7 Darner – and smooth the floss.
 I do this by using a piece of felt that I wet with water and wring out, and slide across the floss.
 It straightens out the floss so I get a nice smooth stitch.
 Knot your thread.